Get your FREE Sourdough Starter Cheat Sheet → Subscribe now!

 Step 5: Second Rise (Proofing)

 • Let the dough rise for 30 minutes to 1 hour, or until it’s visibly puffy and no longer feels dense.
-It doesn’t need to double in size—just look for expansion and softness.
+It doesn’t need to double in size.
+While the dough proofs, preheat your oven to 450 F (232 C).

-Pro tip: Want better shape and structure?
+Tip: Want better shape and structure?
 Proof the dough in a cloth-lined, 8-inch bowl or banneton instead of directly in the Dutch oven.
-This will contain the dough and hold its shape properly during the second rise.
+This will contain the dough and hold its shape without spreading.

 Step 6: Score The Dough